mangr3n/cyclow/README.md

   }
 ```

 But how to deal with virtual DOM elements?
 Well, you need [app](#app) function.
-It listens for virtual DOM elements from your main component and it convert to a real DOM element and render it in HTML document.
+It listens for DOM elements from your main component and render it in the HTML document.

-Actual implementation removes everything in the HTML document and it create the real DOM element again and it inserts into document.
+Actual implementation removes everything in the HTML document and it inserts the DOM element from your component into the document.
 This a a simple but inefficient way to update DOM.
-A more efficient way would be use a virtual dom diff/patch like [virtual-dom](https://github.com/Matt-Esch/virtual-dom) or [snabbdom](https://github.com/snabbdom/snabbdom).
+A more efficient way would be to use a virtual dom diff/patch like [virtual-dom](https://github.com/Matt-Esch/virtual-dom) or [snabbdom](https://github.com/snabbdom/snabbdom).
 I'll try to integrate that later in cyclow but for now, little samples works very well.
 Actual update way is inspired by [real-dom](https://github.com/danculley/real-dom).

 ## Samples
 The best way to learn about **cyclow** is check the samples.
 You can build and open them in a browser this way: